theodore-s-beers/crisco/README.md

 10. Run the actual app on the server: `./crisco`.
 Then you should be able to reach it all the way from the outside internet at `https://sub.domain.tld/`.

+11. As is noted above, POST requests are gated with HTTP Basic Auth.
+The expected credentials should be set in a `BASIC_AUTH` environment variable in the format `foo:bar`.
+This can be done in various ways...

-11. If everything is working, and you're using Cloudflare, you can enable DNS proxying for this subdomain.
+12. If everything is working, and you're using Cloudflare, you can enable DNS proxying for this subdomain.

 ### Adding a FreeBSD service